Bobby Jindal: Health care

-Jindal refused to accept federal funds to expand Medicaid after the passage of the Affordable Care Act, costing his state $1.65 billion in federal health-care assistance for the poor.
+Jindal refused to accept federal funds to expand Medicaid after the passage of the Affordable Care Act.
+The Commonwealth Fund released a study saying that this decision cost Louisiana $1.65 billion in federal health care assistance.
 He supported increased health insurance portability; laws promoting coverage of pre-existing medical conditions; a cap on malpractice lawsuits; an easing of restrictions on importation of prescription medications; the implementation of a streamlined electronic medical records system; an emphasis on preventative care rather than emergency room care; and tax benefits aimed at making health insurance more affordable for the uninsured and targeted to promote universal access.
-During Jindal tenure, over 11,000 uninsured children were added to the State's Children's Health Insurance Program.
-He also opposed a federal government-run, single-payer system, but supported state efforts to reduce the uninsured population.
+He opposed a federal government-run, single-payer system, but supported state efforts to reduce the uninsured population.
 He has also supported expanding services for autistic children, and promoted a national childhood cancer database.
 Due to a congressional reduction in federal Medicaid financing rates, the Jindal administration chose to levy the largest slice of cuts on the network of LSU charity hospitals and clinics, requiring some facilities to close.